Are you a student seeking Financial Assistance?

 Perhaps you know someone who requires our support?

-The Bishop Sumner Educational Foundation is endowed to offer grants to young persons for such examples (but not exclusively) as:
+The Bishop Sumner Educational Foundation can offer grants to young persons for such examples (but not exclusively) as:

 - Educational travel